-2. Supporting a circular economy

-The waste generated by the Group's operations will be progressively reduced.

-To put this policy into action, we will develop a waste management action plan to:

-- Improve methods of collecting, reusing and recycling waste, such as paper, plastic and cardboard, produced at all our subsidiaries. - Support the circular economy through eco-design, refurbishment, recycling and reuse of electronic equipment (collected from the Group's customers. - Increase the quantity of the Group's reused, resold or recycled network equipment and other network waste. - Engage with key suppliers. - Encourage our colleagues to behave responsibly and support the Group's efforts in reducing its environmental footprint.
+2. Supporting a circular economy The waste generated by the Group's operations will To put this policy into action, we will develop a waste - Support the circular economy through eco-design, refurbishment, recycling and reuse of electronic equipment (collected from the Group's - Increase the quantity of the Group's reused, resold or recycled network equipment and other - Engage with key suppliers.

+- Encourage our colleagues to behave responsibly and support the Group's efforts in reducing its environmental footprint.